shubhampancheshwar9503/shubhampancheshwar9503/README.md

 # 🚀 Full Stack Developer

 Welcome to my GitHub repository!
-I’m **Shubham Pancheshwar**, a passionate Full Stack Developer with expertise in **Core Java**, **SQL**, **PL/SQL**, **Selenium Automation Testing**, **Manual Testing**, **HTML5**, **CSS3**, and **JavaScript**.
+I’m **Shubham Pancheshwar**, a passionate Full Stack Developer with expertise in **Core Java**, **SQL**, **Selenium Automation Testing**, **Manual Testing**, **HTML5**, **CSS3**, and **JavaScript**.
 This repository showcases my projects, demonstrating my proficiency in backend and frontend development, automation testing, and database management.

 ## 🌟 About Me

 As a Full Stack Developer, I thrive on solving complex challenges and creating applications that are both functional and user-friendly.
-With a strong foundation in **Core Java** for server-side development and **SQL**/**PL/SQL** for efficient database management, I’m also proficient in **Selenium Automation Testing** and **Manual Testing** to ensure the reliability and performance of applications.
+With a strong foundation in **Core Java** for server-side development and **SQL** for efficient database management, I’m also proficient in **Selenium Automation Testing** and **Manual Testing** to ensure the reliability and performance of applications.
 I aim to create solutions that are scalable, maintainable, and robust, whether it’s by developing secure backend systems, optimizing SQL queries, or automating repetitive tasks through testing.

 ## 🛠️ Technical Skills

 Here’s a summary of my technical expertise:

 - **Core Java:**
-  - Skilled in building scalable server-side applications with **Java**, focusing on object-oriented principles, design patterns, and multithreading.
+  - Skilled in building scalable server-side applications with **Core Java**, focusing on object-oriented principles and design patterns.
-  - Experience with **Spring Boot** and **Java EE** for building enterprise-level applications.
+  - Proficient in building applications using Java standard libraries, collections, and multithreading to optimize performance.

-- **SQL & PL/SQL:**
+- **SQL:**
   - Expertise in designing and optimizing relational databases to enhance performance and scalability.
-  - Proficient in writing complex **SQL** queries and **PL/SQL** scripts for data manipulation, analysis, and optimization, with strong experience in **MySQL**.
+  - Proficient in writing complex **SQL queries** for data manipulation, analysis, and optimization, with strong experience in **MySQL** and **PostgreSQL**.

 - **Selenium Automation Testing:**
   - Extensive experience in automating web applications using **Selenium WebDriver**, ensuring consistent and repeatable test executions.